 During their explorations of this area, they went in a small boat on Lake Askja to explore the lake and disappeared.
 It was like the earth had swallowed them up.

-Ina von Grumbkow, the fiancée of Walten von Knebel, came to Iceland with an expedition, but it was never discovered what happened to the 2 scientists.
+Ina von Grumbkow, the fiancée of Walten von Knebel, came to Iceland with an expedition, but it was never discovered what happened to the two scientists.
 A truly sad story.

-Here below you can see the path to the left of Víti leading to the monument.
-I zoomed in as much as I could on Google maps so that the path would become visible.
+Below, you can see the path to the left of Víti that leads to the monument.
+I zoomed in as far as I could on Google Maps so the path would be visible.

 We spent an hour by Askja and then headed back.
 We took a different route back, crossed Jökulsá á Fjöllum glacial river on a bridge by Upptyppingar, and made a stop at Fjallakaffi - Mountain Café in Möðrudalur, which is the highest located settlement in Iceland.

-As Askja is only accessible during the summer months and had been closed due to the landslide, I was in luck to have been able to visit it early in August.
+As Askja is only accessible during the summer months and had been closed due to the landslide, I was lucky to have managed to visit it early in August.

-Then it was closed again because of the volcanic eruption which lasted for 6 months.
+Then it was closed again due to the volcanic eruption, which lasted 6 months.

 People swimming in Víti

-In August 2016 I visited this area again and now a new location has been added, Holuhraun lava field, where you can walk on the new lava.
+In August 2016, I revisited this area, and a new location has now been added: the Holuhraun lava field, where you can walk on the new lava.

 Have a lovely time at the amazing Askja :)